- Pemphigus vulgaris—most common type of pemphigus

 - Family members with pemphigus

-- A history of having autoimmune diseases, such as myasthenia gravis, lupus, or thymoma
+- A history of having autoimmune diseases, such as myasthenia gravis, systemic lupus erythematosus, or thymoma

 - Jewish or Mediterranean descent